dermotte/itec-webpage-mlux/courses/gameengineering-ws2122.md

 Due to the restrictions necessary to prevent the spread of COVID-19 we are going to teach all courses in Game Studies and Engineering online.
 Please make sure to join the GSE Discord Server to stay up to date [https://discord.gg/YnX6AKG](https://discord.gg/YnX6AKG)

-The game engineering lectures take place on [twitch.tv](https://www.twitch.tv/dermotte_) and are available as recordings afterwards, either on Twitch or linked here on the web page.
+The game engineering lectures take place on [twitch.tv](https://www.twitch.tv/dermotte_) and are available as recordings afterwards, either on Twitch, on [YouTube](https://www.youtube.com/playlist?list=PLkb7TymgoWW6L3mTsqvqhzavvAw33bfi6), or [for download](https://www2.itec.aau.at/owncloud/index.php/s/VAQBKp1SAOjM0dP)

 ## Topics